Scale-free behavior of weight distributions of connectomes: Results

 Figure~\ref{fig:local} shows the local in-, out-, and total (in+out) node strength distributions for all datasets considered.
-For the case of KKI-113 (shown in Figure~\ref{fig:local}(a)-(c)) and the human H01 (1mm$^3$) datasets, the strength distributions are found to follow an exponentially truncated power-law, also consistent with other large human connectomes~\cite{GastnerSCIREP2016}.
-We believe that this is in accordance with the critical learning mechanisms that have been observed at the global weight distributions (see Figure~\ref{fig:global}) and can manifest on the node-level too.
-The truncation may be due to some physical constraints.
+For the case of KKI-113 (shown in Figure~\ref{fig:local}(a)-(c)) and the human H01 (1mm$^3$) datasets, the strength distributions are found to follow an exponentially truncated power-law, also consistent with other large human connectomes~\cite{GastnerSCIREP2016}. \mage{The presence of a power-law, albeit truncated, may hint that the critical mechanism is manifested at the node-level too~\cite{AnsellCOMPHYS2024}.} The truncation may be due to some physical constraints.
 For example, Mossa et. al. attributed the truncation on the degree distributions of the World Wide Web (WWW) and the University of Notre Dame domain, to the limitation in information-processing capabilities of the nodes.
 As there is a cost associated with information-processing, there was a need to filter incoming information based on \textit{interest}.
 By doing so, the new nodes in the network only process a subset of the information from existing nodes~\cite{MossaPRL2002}.
 As the brain itself is an information-processing unit, we believe that this may also explain the truncation in the local weighted degree distributions of the KKI-113 and the H01 (1mm$^3$) datasets, wherein neuronal connections and exchanges only occur with a subset of local neighbors.
 Additionally, in systems that restrict the maximum number of linkages a node can have, such as the local neighborhood being considered, the scale-free characteristic is not to be expected.
 The ability of the nodes to link to an arbitrary number of other nodes is necessary for the scale-free property to appear.